Astronauts splash down aboard SpaceX capsule off Florida | DW | 02.08.2020

 Two US astronauts hit the water safely aboard a Dragon capsule off Florida, marking NASA's first splashdown landing in decades.
 The capsule was developed by private firm SpaceX, owned by tech billionaire Elon Musk.

-Astronauts Bob Behnken and Doug Hurley landed safely aboard a SpaceX Dragon capsule in the Gulf of Mexico on Sunday after a two-month stay at the International Space Station, completing a historic mission with a first NASA splashdown in 45 years.
+Astronauts Bob Behnken and Doug Hurley landed safely aboard a SpaceX Dragon capsule in the Gulf of Mexico on Sunday after a two-month stay at the International Space Station.

 "Welcome back to planet Earth, thanks for flying SpaceX," mission control said, as the pair made the first water landing in a US spacecraft since 1975.